Proper Nutrition And Supplements For Size!

 This is the same training, nutritional and supplementation program I used when I began making significant gains and packing on muscle.
-Based on your particular needs and goals, you may want to add, subtract or change various elements of this program, but whatever you do, always factor in the staples to your own supply and demand equation, and remember: More is not always better - sometimes it's worse.
+Based on your particular needs and goals, you may want to add, subtract or change various elements of this program.
+But whatever you do, always factor in the staples to your own supply and demand equation.
+Remember: More is not always better – sometimes it’s worse.

 |Incline Dumbbell Press|

 |Triceps||Lying French Press (Skull Crusher)|

 |Lying Leg Curl|